 - A long bottom-bracket drop and long cranks resulted in pedal-scrape on techy trails.

 - No reviewers said the Áspero was super comfortable, relying on tires for give.

-Cervelo Aspero Review – The Speed Merchant Gravel Bike
+Cervelo Aspero First-Ride Review: The Go-Fast Gravel Bike